 In response to GP, warm sensitive neurons decreased in their firing rate overall, while most temperature insensitive neurons did not change their firing rate.
 Twelve temperature insensitive neurons, localized in the periventricular and paraventricular nuclei, increased their firing rate in response to GP.

 The changes in firing rate induced by GP would result in a positive shift in set point (hyperthermia) according to the current model of neural thermoregulation.
 This hyperthermic shift may contribute to a widened thermoneutral zone in individuals who commonly suffer from HFs and therefore a decrease in HF incidence and/or duration.

 Maguire, Lindsay A., "The Effects of Gabapentin on the Firing Rates of Thermoregulatory Neurons in the Preoptic Anterior Hypothalamus in Modulation of Hot Flashes" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 140.